 This is always a tough question to consider while packing for a trip, as so many factors go into what clothing you’ll be needing.
 As a general rule of thumb, I like to bring enough clothing to last 12-14 days without doing laundry (unless, of course, the trip is shorter than 12 days).
 This allows for enough days of clean clothing to avoid having to spend all your time at the laundromat, while also being a small enough not to break your back when you have to pick up your bag.
 The real trouble comes if you’re the type of traveller who wishes to wear several different outfits in any given day.
 Again, the more planning you can do here, the better.

 This is one aspect of travel packing many people fail to look into.
 In some cultures, especially those that are particularly religious, certain dress codes are required.
 For example, here in Thailand, visitors to Buddhist temples or Muslim mosques are required to wear long pants and have their shoulders covered, despite the brutal heat.
-Travelers to these countries may not be aware of customs like these, and could inadvertently come unprepared or even offend the locals without proper research.
+Travellers to these countries may not be aware of customs like these, and could inadvertently come unprepared or even offend the locals without proper research.

 Gear for Activities

 This point is where people often end up over- or under-packing, especially for outdoorsy ecotourist trips.
 If possible, try to generate an idea of what types of activities you will need.
-For example, a camping trip requires a significantly different load out than a ski trip or a beach trip.
+For example, a camping trip requires a significantly different loadout than a ski trip or a beach trip.
 The key here, as with all things packing, is that less is more.
 Bring the gear you absolutely need to get by, and nothing more.
 For example, we opted not to bring a tent on this Southeast Asia trip, but instead took a hammock, bug net and rain tarp.
 This still allows us to camp whenever we want, but takes up half as much room.
 Plus, the hammock and tarp can be put to use in a number of other situations besides camping outdoors.

 Towards the beginning of this post, I assured you that I wouldn’t provide a list of items for you to pack.
 Well, that assurance turned out to be only half true.
-There’s a few things that I believe are beneficial to pack, no matter what your trip looks like.
+There are a few things that I believe are beneficial to pack, no matter what your trip looks like.
 First and foremost, a good pair of shoes.
 Unless you have quite a large budget, travel tends to involve a good deal of walking, which means you need shoes that offer arch support and are comfortable even after a full day of being on your feet.
 This is especially true if you plan to be trekking or spending most of your time outdoors.
-I also recommend a well stocked first aid kit, since you never know what troubled you might run into out there.
+I also recommend a well-stocked first aid kit, since you never know what troubled you might run into out there.
 You may also want to pack some paracord, especially on ecotourist trips.
 Truthfully, there’s no end to the usefulness of a good piece of paracord.
 Other recommended items include a good camera, a novel, a journal, and a decent pair of headphones.

 Be sure to join us next week as we start our journey in Thailand…